 Counseling

 The Sixth-Year Counseling Program is designed for those students whom have already completed a Master’s degree in a field of study not related to school counseling.
-These students complete the same sequence of courses and performance criteria as in the School Counseling Master’s Program, but are awarded the Sixth-Year Diploma.
+These students complete the same sequence of courses and performance criteria as in the School Counseling Master’s Program, but are awarded the Sixth-Year Certificate.

 Practicum.
 Students complete supervised counseling practicum experiences that total a minimum of 100 clock hours over a full academic term that is a minimum of 10 weeks.